ST10457455/PROG6221_POE/README.md

 ## 🚀 Features

+### ✅ Part 1:
 ✅ Voice greeting at startup
 ✅ ASCII Art Logo for visual flair
 ✅ Name-based personalization
 ✅ Answers to common questions like:
   - "How are you?"
   - "What's your purpose?"
   - "What can I ask you?"
   - "What is phishing?"
   - "How do I create a strong password?"
 ✅ Input validation for unknown or blank entries
 ✅ Typing effect and console UI formatting
 ✅ GitHub version control with CI/CD via GitHub Actions

+### 🧠 Part 2 Enhancements:
+✅ Sentiment detection (positive/negative messages)
+✅ Keyword-based responses using dictionaries
+✅ Memory of recent questions with "What did we talk about?"
+✅ Recognition of follow-up prompts like "more", "why", and "explain" ✅ Randomized phishing tips to keep answers dynamic
+✅ Error handling and edge case responses
+✅ Modularized helper methods for cleaner code

 ---